Contents:

 But nowadays, you don’t need to be a historian or a numismatics expert to identify Roman coins.
 Technology has made it easier than ever with tools like the Coin ID Scanner app.
 This app is your ancient coin identifier—simply snap a photo of your coin, and the app will help you analyze its features, e.g.:

-It’s a great Roman coin identifier that can give you instant access to a big database of ancient coins (the total volume of the database is over 150,000 pieces).
+It’s a great Roman coin identifier that is even a free coin identifier by picture app.
+It can give you instant access to a big database of ancient coins (the total volume of the database is over 150,000 pieces).

 Why Does This Matter?